-The Scarborough roots of Wayne's World
+How Wayne's World is forever connected to Scarborough and local Toronto television

-Perhaps even more (in)famously, President Trump referenced his most popular character Wayne Campbell’s “Not!” joke in a tweet recently.
+Wayne's World was released in 1992 and, for those finding it for the first time on streaming services today, it might not be evident how a kid in Scarborough, Mike Myers, developed the concept locally before taking it to the United States.

-Wayne’s World turns 25 this month and aside from being appropriated by Trump, is being celebrated roundly for holding up and reminding us of a time when Saturday Night Live was actually funny and not a one-note partisan chainsaw.
+For many, Wayne’s World the movie (or the SNL sketch) was their first introduction to the Wayne character, so it comes as a surprise that Myers had been honing Wayne for a decade previous on local Toronto television.

-For many, Wayne’s World the movie (or the SNL sketch) was their first introduction to the Wayne character, and even after all these years it comes as a surprise that Myers had been honing Wayne for a decade previous on local Toronto television.
+Myers created the Wayne character as a “bit” to do at parties to impress girls.

 He took the character with him when he performed at Second City, and met fellow stand-up Christopher Ward, who was being groomed by Citytv head honcho Moses Znaimer to serve as the station's very first Video Jockey in a late-night series entitled CityLimits (1983), which was a test pilot for the in-development MuchMusic network.